pylhc/pylhc.github.io/docs/omc_team/ideas.md

 * Emittance growth from octupoles and chroma.
 * Amplitude detuning measurement versus crossing angle with b6 corrector on, for 5 crossing angles to evaluate performance of the technique for b6 correction.
 * Amplitude dependent optics: Dedicated settings at injection as PoP (Thomas & Barbara), alternative techniques in parallel (K-modulation with decohered beams and amplitude dependent segment-by-segment).
-* IR2 non-linear correction -> Dedicated squeeze for IR2 to allow for good triplet characterizaton to shed light on b4.
+* IR2 non-linear correction -> Dedicated squeeze for IR2 to allow for good triplet characterization to shed light on b4.
 * Amplitude detuning in ballistic optics.
 * ADT for single kicks.
 * b5 RDTs.